tmudway/Badkitty/README.md

 - Icon for combo points doesnt match the original one on FC.
 If anyone can get me the spell/item name of the old icon I'd appreciate it
 - No CD bar for clearcasting/bloodtalons/Predatory swiftness
 - Resources always show at the top of the cooldown bar
+- Ferocious bite doesnt show as red when low on energy/CP
+- Other finishers dont show as red when low on energy

 ## Changelog